 Mark Gregory, Fire Chief

 Fire Chief Mark Gregory is responsible for the daily operations of the fire district, for developing and instituting a chain of command, and for developing a set of procedures within the adopted district policies, state laws and regulations.

 Chief Gregory and his wife Carrie have lived in the Bald Hills since December of 1999.
 He joined our district as a volunteer in 2000 and was appointed Fire Chief in 2007.
 Chief Gregory is extremely proud to serve the residents of the Bald Hills and neighboring jurisdictions throughout Thurston County.
-He continues to serve our Nation as a Chief Petty Officer in the United States Navy Reserves.

 “I strongly encourage you to actively volunteer in an emergency services organization wherever you are.
 You will build confidence in your abilities and in those with whom you serve.
 I believe you will find great reward in the knowledge you gain and will develop courage through training and execution of that knowledge.
 You will be prepared to take positive action when needed most!”

-Ron Smith, Lieutenant, Duty Section Leader
+Mark Edwards, Lieutenant, Duty Section Leader

 Donovan McCartney, Lieutenant, Duty Section Leader